10 App Categories That Will Dominate 2023 and Beyond

 Gym owners are using apps to manage memberships, share class schedules, set up training sessions, and facilitate mobile check-ins.

-According to Statista, there will be 86.3 million people in the US using health and fitness apps by 2022.
+According to Statista, there are 86.3 million people in the US using health and fitness apps.
 That’s up from 68.7 million users back in 2019.
 As you can see from the trajectory of this trend, health and fitness apps can be huge money-maker moving forward.

 For more information, check out our blog post on how mobile apps are transforming the gym world.